sheikhhamza012/odoo-inventory-manager/README.md

 1. **"Not enough stock" error**: Check inventory levels for BOM components
 2. **BOM not showing**: Ensure BOM is active and product has "Use BOM in POS" enabled
+3. **Validation not working on product click**: Check browser console for errors, clear cache
+4. **BOM fields showing as undefined**: Run `bomDebug.checkAllProducts()` to diagnose
-3. **Stock moves not created**: Check user permissions and location settings
+5. **Stock moves not created**: Check user permissions and location settings

+### Debug Information

+If validation isn't working:
+1. Check browser console for error messages
+2. Verify product has `use_bom_in_pos = True` and `has_bom = True`
+3. Confirm BOM has active components with proper stock
+4. Clear browser cache and restart Odoo in development mode
+5. Run backend test script to verify data loading

 ### Permissions